 Manage The Cost of Carbon

-Is your business ready to combat rising heating costs associated with Canada’s Carbon Tax?
+Is your business ready to combat the price of pollution?

 How does this affect my business?

-Additionally, the Canadian Government has introduced the Climate Action Incentive Fund Rebate Program (the “program” or the “CAIF”) as part of the Pan-Canadian Framework on Clean Growth and Climate Change.
-The program is set to deliver $150M in 2019-2020 to help small- and medium-sized businesses be more energy-efficient and take action to reduce pollution, with $102M set aside for Ontario.4
+To assist businesses, the Canadian Government has introduced the Climate Action Incentive Fund Rebate Program (the “program” or the “CAIF”) as part of the Pan-Canadian Framework on Clean Growth and Climate Change.
+The program is set to deliver $1.5 B in 2019-2024 to help small- and medium-sized businesses be more energy-efficient and take action to reduce pollution, with $102M set aside for Ontario.4

 Through the CAIF, Canadian businesses can take advantage of the following government incentives: